thingforward/nbiot-arduino/README.md

 # License

-(C)opyright 2018 Digital Incubation & Growth GmbH.
-All Rights Reserved.
+(C)opyright 2018 Digital Incubation & Growth GmbH, GPL.

+See LICENSE file for more details.
+This software is dual-licensed.
+For commercial licensing options, please contact info@thingforward.io